-Destiny 2 Season of Plunder has introduced Arc 3.0, meaning there are more new toys for Guardians to play with.
-Here are the best Destiny 2 Arc 3.0 builds, along with every Aspect and Fragment.
+Destiny 2’s Arc 3.0 content means there are plenty of different builds for Guardians to create and mess around with.
+To make things easier, we’ve put together the best Destiny 2 Arc 3.0 builds, along with every Aspect and Fragment.

-Just as Void 3.0 arrived with The Witch Queen and Solar 3.0 arrived with Season of the Haunted, this time it’s Arc that’s getting the limelight in an update that’s free for all players.
-The best Destiny 2 Arc 3.0 builds will not only help while battling the Darkness, but also in PvP activities, too.
+Void 3.0 arrived with The Witch Queen and Solar 3.0 arrived with Season of the Haunted, and Arc set foot in the game thanks to Season of Plunder’s update that was free for all players.
+The best Destiny 2 Arc 3.0 builds will not only help while battling the Darkness but also in PvP activities.

-Here’s all we know about Destiny 2 Arc 3.0, including all the Aspects and Fragments available across Titan, Hunter, and Warlock classes, and the best builds for each.
+Here’s everything you need to know about Destiny 2 Arc 3.0, including all the Aspects and Fragments available across Titan, Hunter, and Warlock classes, and the best builds for each.

 - What is Arc 3.0?